phammylinh2002/Student-Data-Scraping/README.md

 ## How to use it?

-1. Clone this project (of course :D)
+1. Clone this project (of course 😀)
 2. Set up a database on MongoDB (because I use MongoDB).
 You'll need 1 collection to store the data.
 You may need to read these:
    * [Get Started with Atlas](https://www.mongodb.com/docs/atlas/getting-started/)
    * [Create, View, and Drop Databases](https://www.mongodb.com/docs/atlas/atlas-ui/databases/)